WSAZ-TV: Early years

-The oldest television station in West Virginia, WSAZ-TV, began broadcasting November 15, 1949, on VHF channel 5.
+The first and oldest television station in West Virginia, WSAZ-TV, began broadcasting November 15, 1949, on VHF channel 5.
 The station was originally owned by the Huntington Publishing Company along with the Huntington Herald-Dispatch and WSAZ radio (930 AM, now WRVC), and carried programming from all four networks at the time (NBC, CBS, ABC, and DuMont).
 However, it was a primary NBC affiliate due to WSAZ radio's long affiliation with NBC Radio.
 When WCHS-TV (channel 8) signed on from Charleston in 1954, it took over the CBS affiliation and the two television stations shared ABC programming until WHTN-TV (channel 13, now WOWK-TV) signed on from Huntington a year later.
 In 1955, WSAZ-TV dropped DuMont after the network shut down.
 It is the only commercial station in the market that has never changed its primary affiliation.

 One story of how the station's call letters originated dates from WSAZ radio's origins in 1923, when radio engineer Glenn Chase began airing semi-regular broadcasts from Pomeroy, Ohio.
 It moved across and down the Ohio River to Huntington in 1926, in part because Chase had his hands full keeping the station going.
 Chase later claimed that the station proved such a headache to him that he asked for the call letters WSAZ to signify that it was the "Worst Station from A to Z." A more likely explanation is that the call letters were sequentially assigned by the United States Department of Commerce after WSAX in Chicago (now defunct) and WSAY in Port Chester, New York.
 However, the myth persists that the calls stand for "Worst Station from A to Z", which WSAZ radio itself helped spread by using it as a slogan for many years.